Gamma234/TokenProcessor/TokenProcessor_v1.md

 ### \[Description]

-+ A class named "TokenProcessor" is in the "TokenProcessor_v1.h".
++ A class named "TokenProcessor" is in the "TokenProcessor.h".
-+ "TokenProcessor_v1.cpp" is an example for using "TokenProcessor" in the "TokenProcessor_v1.h".
++ "TokenProcessor_v1.cpp" is an example for using "TokenProcessor" in the "TokenProcessor.h".

 ----